piniolk/TicTacToe/README.md

 # TicTacToe
 Written as a challenge for a Udemy course.
+A text based tic tac toe game played in console/command line.